jasmcaus/ai-math-roadmap/README.md

 A person working in the field of AI who doesn’t know math is like a politician who doesn’t know how to persuade.
 Both have an inescapable area to work upon!
 </blockquote>

-A week back, I wrote an article on [How to Get into Data Science in 2021](https://jasmcaus.medium.com) and since then I've received several emails from people all over the world asking ***just how much*** math is required in Data Science.
+A while back, in 2021, I wrote an article on venturing into Data Science and since then I've received several emails from people all over the world asking ***just how much*** math is required in this field.

-I won't lie: It's **a lot of math**.
+I won't lie: It's **a lot**.

 And this is one of the reasons that puts off many beginners.
 After much research and talks with several veterans in the field, I've compiled this no-nonsense guide that covers **all of the fundamentals of the math you'll need to know**.
 The concepts mentioned below are usually covered over several semesters in college, but I've boiled them down to the core principles that you can focus on.